 TECHNICAL

-The Technical Manager ensures a VTS centres has all equipment and systems required to perform its assigned operational tasks.
+The Technical Manager ensures a VTS centre has all equipment and systems required to perform its assigned operational tasks.
 This to ensure these are developed and harmonized in accordance with existing IALA documentation.
 A Technical Manager may have the responsibility for more than one VTS centre.

 Associated responsibilities: